ShaneMcGowan/typescript-game-engine/README.md

 ```

 ### MovementUtils
-TODO(smg): description of MovementUtils
+TODO: description of MovementUtils

 ### RenderUtils
-TODO(smg): description of RenderUtils
+TODO: description of RenderUtils

 ## Known Issues
 Nothing specific at the minute to highlight